KaleyKrim/capitalism-demo/README.md

 ## Challenges

-- I specialize in backend development, but idle games typically do not involve multiplayer interaction, and are not data/computationally intensive enough to require servers for user data.
+- I specialize in backend development, and I intended for my solution to focus on the back-end.
+However, idle games typically do not involve multiplayer interaction, and are not data/computationally intensive enough to require servers for user data.
 To justify building a server, I created a leaderboard feature.
 Users are ranked based on their combined score (the levels of all their businesses, combined).
 Game data **aside** from nicknames and scores is saved to local storage.

 ## To do:
-(Or, things that I would do differently if I had more time/money).
+(Or, things I left out/that I would do differently if I had more time/money).

 - Not commit `client/dist/` to Github, and not serve it from `app.ts`, but deploy separately to S3.
 - Use a managed service (Elasticache) instead of installing Redis to virtual computer.